JayHunter0197/Todo-BD/README.md

 ```bash
 node app.js
 ```
 Then you will go to your localhost (port 3000) to visualize the To Do list.

 You will use other two terminal tabs.
-One for Mongoshell and another one for the Mongod server.
+The Mongod server to connect with the Mongo Database ans the Mongo Shell to see and interact with the database of the project.

 ###### Mongod server
 ```bash
 mongod
 ```
-This command will allow to connect to the Mongo Database.

 ###### Mongo shell
 ```bash
 mongo
 ```
-This command will allow to interact with the dabase of the project.